 Use the items on the dashboard toolbar to change the way the data is displayed.

 Switch between the tile view and list view.

 Switch between the Day (Light) and Night (Dark) themes.

 Note: The theme applies to the entire AlertSite UXM interface.

 Filter the dashboard to only show the monitors, monitor groups and subaccounts you are interested in.
-Optionally, save your filter as a view for later use.
-Saved filters appear under the Select a view menu on the left of the toolbar.
+Optionally, save your filter as a >view for later use.
+Saved filters appear under the Select a view menu in the dashboard header.

 Sort the monitors by name, status (OK/error), response time, or other conditions.
 By default, they are sorted by status, descending – groups with errors, monitors with errors, OK groups, OK monitors.